 - Voice recognition software on mobile and home assistants

 In particular, large corporations like Google and Amazon rely on huge data centres to train their neural nets.
 But more recently, we’re seeing more and more hobbyist developers try their hand at neural computing to improve the systems they use.

-On physical hardware, much of the strain is put on the GPU (graphics processing unit).
-In fact, even if you only want a computer for hobbyist purposes, a dual-GPU setup is recommended to get somewhat timely results.
-And the video cards used don’t come cheap, as they need to contain a larger amount of video RAM (VRAM) to be effective.
+In terms of physical hardware, much of the neural computing strain is put on the GPU.
+Even if you only want a computer for hobbyist purposes, a dual-GPU setup is recommended to get somewhat timely results.
+The video cards used for neural computing also don't come cheap, as they need to contain a large amount of VRAM to be effective.

-Processing power is another big part of creating an effective neural network.
-More specifically, maximising the amount of CPU cores running in parallel is what allows neural computing to rapidly complete the many complicated calculations complete more quickly.
+Processing power is another big part of creating an effective neural net.
+More specifically, maximising the amount of CPU cores running in parallel is what allows neural computing to rapidly complete the many complicated calculations required for neural nets to function effectively.

 Avoiding costs for a neural network

-With these costs in mind, starting to develop a neural network may seem like something that’s out of budget.
-You also need to consider that even if you began with a setup which met all of the minimum requirements, you might find yourself hurting for more later down the line.
+With these costs in mind, getting into neural computing may seem like something that’s out of budget.
+You'll also need to consider that, even if you begin with a setup which meets all of the minimum requirements, you might find yourself hurting for more later down the line.
 If you want to ‘teach’ your neural network more quickly, or expand what it can do, the CPU and RAM requirements could suddenly double.

 That’s why many hobbyists are moving to the cloud to host their neural networks.
-Using cloud resources, developers can set their virtual environment to use the CPU, RAM and storage they need.
-On Fasthosts Cloud Servers, you can also scale your resources up and down as you like.
-This allows you to scale up your project in the future should you need to.
+Using cloud resources, developers can set their virtual environment to use the CPU, RAM, and storage they need.
+On Fasthosts' Cloud Servers, you can scale your resources up and down as and when you need.
+This allows you to grow your project in the future should you need to.

-A big benefit of using cloud servers, especially for hobbyists, is that there’s no upfront cost – just a monthly fee.
+A big benefit of using cloud servers, especially for hobbyists, is that there’s no upfront cost, just a monthly fee.
 So instead of spending a lump sum on a physical machine, you can get hold of a future-proof, remote rig, and get an accurate estimate on how much it will cost each month with down-to-the-minute billing.